ergogen/ergogen/roadmap.md

 ### Patch

+- YAML lib v4 update - breaking changes in how undefined is handled!
 - Prevent double mirroring (see discord "mirror_mirror_")
 - Check unexpected keys at top level, too
 - Better error handling for the fillet option?